TeeAitt/bookstore/README.md

 Functions for all mentioned above and also a function for deleting a book.

 It is also a relational database: there are two Classes, Book and Category, with a many-to-one and one-to-many relationship.

+It now also has RESTful services, so books and categories can now be used with JSON.